dojo/widget-core/README.md

 [![codecov](https://codecov.io/gh/dojo/widgets/branch/master/graph/badge.svg)](https://codecov.io/gh/dojo/widgets)
 [![npm version](https://badge.fury.io/js/dojo-widgets.svg)](http://badge.fury.io/js/dojo-widgets)

-A core widget library for Dojo 2.
+A core widget library for Dojo.

 **WARNING** This is *alpha* software.
 It is not yet production ready, so you should use at your own risk.

-For more background on Widgets for Dojo 2, there is a document describing the [widgeting system](https://github.com/dojo/meta/blob/master/documents/Widget-System.md).
+For more background on dojo-widgets, there is a document describing the [widgeting system](https://github.com/dojo/meta/blob/master/documents/Widget-System.md).

 - [Usage](#usage)
 - [Features](#features)